-I became aware of one: there’s a part of my work and time-management styles that leans toward doing “one more thing” before I stop.
-It might be years of providing emergency services and knowing there was likely a big, hairy situation that was going to demand a pivot.
+I became aware of one: there’s a part of my work and time-management style that leans toward doing “one more thing” before I stop.
+It might be years of providing emergency services and knowing there was likely a big, hairy situation lurking nearby and that it was going to demand a fast pivot.
 Or maybe it comes from a learning style that’s wide before it gets deep: it’s not always easy to get my focus back once I let it go.

 Meeting the Exception That Proves the Rule